 PEREZ: With the benefit of our experience from the late '90s, we learned that we need a consent decree that has court oversight.
 We will have a monitor.
 We will stay in New Orleans as long as is necessary to get the job done and not a day longer.

 DISPATCHER: (Unintelligible) black male, early 30s, dark complexion, thin build and a black shirt and jeans.

 BURNETT: Out in the neighborhoods where police and residents often clash, there's skepticism that things are getting better.
 Ronald McCoy is a neighborhood captain for a grassroots organization called Safe Streets, Strong Communities.

-Mr. RONALD McCOY (Safe Streets, Strong Communities): Yeah.
+RONALD MCCOY: Yeah.
 We have been getting more complaints since the (unintelligible) investigation, than before the (unintelligible) investigation.